camfindlay/silverstripe-suspendspammer/README.md

 member registers.

 By default SuspendSpammer check the Occupation and Company fields (added by the silverstripe/forum module).
-This can be changed by setting the following static in your _config.php file and supplying an array of keywords.
+This can be changed by setting the following static in your _config/config.yml file and supplying an array of keywords.

-    SuspendSpammer::$fields_to_check = array( 'Occupation', 'Company', 'AnyOtherKeywords' );
+    SuspendSpammerExtension:
+      fields_to_check:
+        - Occupation
+        - Company
+        - AnyOtherKeywords

 You can also create a CSV file of keywords using the column heading 'Title' and import through the default ModelAdmin importer.